guedou/scapy-handson/README.md

 Each of them is different and gives you the opportunity to enhance your Scapy skills by manipulating yourself and watching a potential solution.

-Solutions to each trophy will be provided every **5 minutes** during the worskhop.
+Solutions to each trophy will be provided every **5 minutes** during the workshop.

 ## Trophies